After Bostock’s Yard but ….

 Mathew was a warp-hand at Carrier’s.
 He had two daughters, Mary Anna, and Amy, also one son.

 Adeline seems to be recalling James Baker, the father of Matthew Baker and both of them lacemakers.

 For a time in the 1870’s James and his family lived at this house in Bath Street, after a period in Mount Street and Chapel Street, and before moving to Albert Street.
 James was the husband of Mary (nee Shaw), marrying on September 5th, 1836 and having at least nine children, six boys and three girls.

 The children of James and Mary Baker

-— Eldest child William was a lacemaker when in April 1861 he married Hannah, daughter of needlemaker William and Elizabeth Fox, and whose family lived at Weaver Row.
+— Eldest child William was a lacemaker when on April 2nd, 1861 he married Hannah, daughter of needlemaker William and Elizabeth Fox, and whose family lived at Weaver Row.
 They lived their married life in the Weaver Row/Gladstone Street area.

 — Moses died in an accident when working as an ironstone getter in December 1854 – he was aged 12.